 The potential of artificial intelligence (AI) for the German economy is huge.
 To be able to exploit it and keep pace internationally, we need a flexible and innovation-friendly legal framework.

 For most people, AI has become - consciously or unconsciously - part of everyday life: In navigation, with the use of image, voice and face recognition, translation programs or intelligent assistants in smartphones.
-As a key technology for a variety of business models, industrial applications and customer-oriented solutions, AI will become increasingly important in all economic sectors in a networked and digitized world.
+As a key technology for a wide range of business models, industrial applications and customer-oriented solutions, AI will become increasingly important in all sectors of the economy in a networked and digitized world.
 This is mainly due to the increasing use of sensor technology, the collection of large amounts of data and better computing power of computers.

-The opportunities for our economy are great: estimates see an AI growth potential of 430 billion euros for Germany alone by 2030 (pwc 2018).
+The opportunities for our economy are huge: estimates put the potential for AI growth in Germany alone at 430 billion euros by 2030 (pwc 2018).
 However, even though Germany has an outstanding research landscape, qualified personnel and an innovative industry, countries such as the USA and China are in a different league when it comes to AI.
-Technological leadership is a decisive competitive advantage that secures employment and prosperity in the long term and enables standards and values to be set.
+Technology leadership is a decisive competitive advantage that secures employment and prosperity in the long term and enables standards and values to be set.

-The biggest challenge is to bring AI forward in the breadth of the economy.
+The biggest challenge is to advance AI across the breadth of the economy.
 Most companies in Germany are not even in the planning phase here.
-Only 5 % of companies state that they use AI applications - a further 2 % intend to do so in the future.
-75 %, on the other hand, believe that AI is not relevant to them at all (BMWi 2018).
+Only 5% of companies state that they use AI applications - another 2% intend to do so in the future.
+75%, on the other hand, believe that AI is not relevant to them at all (BMWi 2018).

 Innovation-friendly framework for economic progress